divorce and finances

 Divorce And Finances: Managing Your Finances After A Separation

-Unfortunately, separation and divorce are part of life.
 In the United States, statistics show that nearly 50% of marriages end in separation or divorce.
+While that is a sad fact, it’s true.

 Divorce and finances are both stressful, which is why it’s important to get everything outlined and agreed upon in writing.
 You’ll likely need to make a new budget for yourself that reflects your new cost of living, especially after you’ve agreed upon how you will divide your assets and other items such as electronics, furniture, and vehicles.